So, what exactly is EMDR?

 What to Expect During EMDR Sessions

 EMDR isn't a one-time fix; it takes time.
-But as you progress, you may feel lighter, more confident, and happier.
+But as you progress, you may begin to feel lighter, more confident, and happier.
 Those once-overwhelming memories may begin to lose their power.
-Remember, you're the author of your story.
-EMDR is not hypnosis that can erase the past.
-It's a tool to help rewrite previous chapters and subsequently build inner resilience to see the future as a more hopeful, manageable, lucent path.
+EMDR isn’t about erasing the past—it’s not hypnosis or a magic fix.
+It’s a therapeutic tool that helps you revisit old chapters with safety and clarity, so the pain no longer holds the pen.